DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 - Renamed Coruscant Guard armor on Neon/Nar Shaddaa to Nar Shaddaa armor and added proper armor values to it
 - Neo Crusaders no longer wear mixed outfits
 - Alien heads no longer clip through miner, nomad, commando, and neocrusader helmets
-- Medic Stormtroopers replacing UC Marine Medics<br />
+- Medic Stormtroopers replacing UC Marine Medics

 **Overhauls/Conversions**
 - Star Wars City Additions (Imperial Ships in Coruscant and Rebel Ships in Dantooine)
+- Stormtrooper Voice Lines
+- Rebel Voice Lines
+- Nar Shaddaa Voice Lines
 - Sith Code Audio for Artifacts
 - Black Galactic Empire flags
 - Coruscant City buildings now have lights and follow a day/night cycle
 - Nar Shaddaa City has been expanded to be more vertical and larger looking.
 Weaker PC's may notice an FPS loss
 - The Bounty Hunting currency "Astra" is now renamed and re-textured into Beskar
 - Added skeletons to destroyed Taris
-- Added large Dish above Mast Tower to make it look like Rogue One Citadel Tower<br />
+- Added large Dish above Mast Tower to make it look like Rogue One Citadel Tower

 **Balancing**
 - Lore Accurate Weapon Change Overhaul
 - Darksaber will no longer be used or dropped by normal enemies and instead only by Yuuzhan Vong